xiaoyuze88/js_input_list/README.md

-#Javascript Dynamic Ul List#
+#Javascript Input Data List#

-Javascript Dynamic Ul List is a JS plugin that can show the options when typing on an input tag.
+Javascript Input Data List is a JS plugin that can show the data list when typing on an input tag.

 * Is written by pure Javascript , and please feel free using it without any library.
 * The js_ul_list.min.js is only 4kb.
-* Supports IE6+, Firefox, Chrome, Safari and other standard HTML5 browsers.
+* Supports IE6+, Firefox, Chrome, Safari and other standard browsers.
 * Written by Xiao Yuze ( xiaoyz.me )
 * I accept further customization job if you require more functions.
 Please contact me via xiaoyuze88@gmail.com